klima3775/phaser-zuma/README.md

+To run locally, you need to change the path in the preloadAssets.js file.

+with
+    this.load.image("gem", "assets/gem.png");
+    this.load.image("bg", "assets/bg.webp");
+    this.load.image("Hello", "assets/Hello.webp");
+    this.load.audio("Zuma", "tracks/zuma_track.mp3");
+on
+   this.load.image("gem", "../../public/assets/gem.png");
+    this.load.image("bg", "../../public/assets/bg.webp");
+    this.load.image("Hello", "../../public/assets/Hello.webp");
+    this.load.audio("Zuma", "../../public/tracks/zuma_track.mp3");
+I'll look into solving this problem a little later.

 # Phaser Vite Template

 This is a Phaser 3 project template that uses Vite for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.